Jovaan-Whitton/Linux-File-Permissions/README.md

 </details>

+---

 ## Summary

-This project showcases my hands-on understanding of Linux file system security.
-I used commands like ls -la and chmod to audit and modify permissions on sensitive files and directories.
-By removing unauthorized access, restricting hidden file write access, and enforcing principle-of-least-privilege on directories, I ensured a secure CLI environment aligned with best practices in role-based access control and system hardening.
+This project showcases my ability to:

+- Analyze and interpret Linux file and directory permissions
+- Apply access control principles via CLI
+- Harden systems by enforcing the principle of least privilege
+- Understanding and modifying file permissions is essential in system administration, IT support, and security operations.
+This lab strengthened my command-line confidence and security mindset.

+---

+## Let’s Connect

+I'm seeking entry-level roles in IT Support, SOC Analysis, or System Administration where I can apply my Linux and security skills.
+- Email: jovaan.jwhitton@gmail.comLinkedIn:
+- linkedin.com/in/jovaan-whitton-profile